Azure-Samples/MachineLearningSamples-AerialImageClassification/Docs/real-world-scenario-aerial-image-classification.md

 <a name="hdinsight"></a>
 #### Create the HDInsight Spark cluster

-Our recommended method to create an HDInsight cluster uses the HDInsight Spark cluster Resource Manager template included in the "Code\01_Data_Acquisition_and_Understanding\01_HDInsight_Spark_Provisioning" subfolder of this tutorial.
+Our recommended method to create an HDInsight cluster uses the HDInsight Spark cluster Resource Manager template included in the "Code\01_Data_Acquisition_and_Understanding\01_HDInsight_Spark_Provisioning" subfolder of this project.

 1. The HDInsight Spark cluster template is the "template.json" file under the "Code\01_Data_Acquisition_and_Understanding\01_HDInsight_Spark_Provisioning" subfolder of this project.
-By default, the template will create a Spark cluster with 40 worker nodes.
+By default, the template creates a Spark cluster with 40 worker nodes.
 If you must adjust that number, open the template in your favorite text editor and replace all instances of "40" with the worker node number of your choice.
-    - You may encounter out-of-memory errors if the number of worker nodes you choose is very small.
-To combat this, you may run the training and operationalization scripts on a subset of the available data; details follow below.
+    - You may encounter out-of-memory errors if the number of worker nodes you choose is small.
+To combat memory errors, you may run the training and operationalization scripts on a subset of the available data as described later in this document.
-1. Choose a unique name and password for the HDInsight cluster and write them where indicated in the following command.
+2. Choose a unique name and password for the HDInsight cluster and write them where indicated in the following command.
 Then create the cluster by issuing the following command:

     ```
     set HDINSIGHT_CLUSTER_NAME=[HDInsight cluster name]